-If your eyes are too close together, start your brows more toward the middle of the eye.
+*Special tip* If your eyes are too close together, start your brows more toward the middle of the eye.
 Try this with a pencil first.
 Don't pluck before you're sure it suits you!
-Lipstick

 Make sure your lips aren't dry or flaky, use Vaseline or moisturizer before applying lipstick.

 If your lips are too thin, draw a line just slightly outside your normal lip line with a lip liner pencil (careful!).
 If you want your lips to be the focal point of your face, use a strong colour and use less eye make-up.

 For lasting colour that doesn't come off on your coffee cup (or his cheek!), blot lips and re apply.
 Blot again.
 Use a gloss over your lippie for impact!